Legal Compliance

 Photo Credit: Thomas Peter/Reuters

-On December 23, 2021, President Biden signed into law the Uyghur Forced Labor Prevention Act (UFLPA).
+On December 23, 2021, the U.S. passed the Uyghur Forced Labor Prevention Act (UFLPA(link is external)).
 The UFLPA aims to address the plight of Uyghurs and other persecuted minority groups in China’s Xinjiang Uyghur Autonomous Region (the “XUAR”).
-A key feature of the UFLPA is the creation of a rebuttable presumption that all goods manufactured even partially in the XUAR, and goods made as part of labor transfer schemes from Xinjiang to elsewhere in China, are products of forced labor and, therefore, not entitled to entry at U.S. ports.
+A key feature of the UFLPA is the creation of a rebuttable presumption that all goods manufactured even partially in the XUAR,and goods made by entities on the UFLPA Entity List (such as those using government labor transfer schemes involving members of persecuted groups from Xinjiang), are products of forced labor and, therefore, not entitled to entry at U.S. ports.
+The UFLPA requires importers of goods made in Xinjiang or by an entity on the UFLPA Entity List to demonstrate that they have followed the UFLPA Strategy’s due diligence guidance and to demonstrate by clear and convincing evidence that the goods in question were not made with forced labor in order to import such goods.
 The UFLPA also builds on the 2020 Uyghur Human Rights Policy Act by expanding that act’s authorization of sanctions to cover foreign individuals responsible for human rights abuses related to forced labor.
-The UFLPA requires a strategy that includes: (1) guidance for importers; (2) a list of entities that work with the XUAR government to recruit, transport, or receive forced labor from XUAR; and (3) a list of entities that participate in “poverty alleviation” and “pairing-assistance” programs in XUAR.

 Canadian flag on a pole blowing in the wind